chanzuckerberg/single-cell/rfcs/0003-gene-sets/api.md

 ### If there is a standard format for differential expression output, we should follow that.
 If not, the format should be as straightforward as possible while serving these above cases

 ### [Optional] Nonfunctional requirements

-Nonfunctional requirements are not directly related to the user story but may instead reflect some technical aspect of the implementation, such as latency.
-[Here's](https://en.wikipedia.org/wiki/Non-functional_requirement) a more comprehensive list of nonfunctional requirements.

 - Users should be able to export precomputed differential expression results in real time
 - Users should be able to upload gene sets and have them immediately appear in the right side bar